 In February 2016, FASB issued Accounting Standards Update (ASU) 2016-02, Leases (ASU 2016-02).
-ASU 2016-02 requires a lessee to recognize a lease asset representing its right to use the underlying asset for the lease term, and a lease liability for the payments to be made to lessor, on its balance sheet for all operating leases greater than 12 months.
-On April 8, 2020, the FASB voted to defer the effective date of ASU 2016-02 by one additional year.
-ASU 2016-02 will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2021.
-This standard did not have a significant impact on the Foundation's financial statements.
+ASU 2016-02 requires a lessee to recognize a lease asset representing its right to use the underlying asset for the lease term, and a lease liability for the payments to be made to lessor, on its balance sheet for all operating leases greater than twelve months.
+This ASU did not have a significant impact on its financial statements.